-On 29 September 2017, LTA has extended the Travel Smart Grant to developers to co-fund the cost of providing End-of-Trip facilities.
-LTA will co-fund up to 80% of the construction costs of End-of-Trip facilities for each successful Travel Smart Grant (Developer) application, up to a maximum of \$80,000 per development.
+On 29 September 2017, LTA has extended the Travel Smart Grant to developers to co-fund the cost of providing EOT facilities.
+LTA will co-fund up to 80% of the construction costs of EOT facilities for each successful Travel Smart Grant (Developer) application, up to a maximum of \$80,000 per development.
 A total sum of \$3 million has been allocated as a Travel Smart Grant (Developer) for developers and building owners.
-This grant will be available until 31 May 2019.
+This grant has expired on 31 May 2019.